atomix/atomix/README.md

   clients see state progress monotonically

 Overloaded methods with `ConsistencyLevel` parameters are provided throughout Copycat's resources wherever it makes sense.
+In many cases, resources dictate the strongest consistency levels - e.g. [coordination](#distributed-coordination) - and so weaker consistency levels are not allowed.

 ## Distributed resources